Sagnik-Chowdhury/Federated-Learning-1/README.md

 The implementation is split into two sequential Jupyter Notebooks:
 1. **[Internship_Fed_1.ipynb](Internship_Fed_1.ipynb):** Handles the pipeline setup, local training on the MNIST dataset, and serialization of the resulting client weights (`fedavg_client_weights.pth`).
 2. **[Internship_Fed_2.ipynb](Internship_Fed_2.ipynb):** Loads the frozen target architecture and saved weights, executes the multi-class optimization loop, and dynamically visualizes the ghostly reconstructed features of the targeted digits.

+### Part 3: Robust Aggregation & Differential Privacy (DP) Defenses
+Following the successful reconstruction attacks, we shifted focus to implementing and stress-testing industry-standard defense mechanisms.

+A core objective of this phase was to test the hypothesis that **data modality dictates privacy resilience**.
+We evaluated our defenses across two data types:
+* **Integrated/Dense Data:** High-dimensional images (MNIST).
+* **Scattered/Tabular Data:** Low-dimensional, heterogeneous features (Breast Cancer Dataset).

+#### 1. Task 2: Trimmed Mean (Quantile) Aggregation
+Standard Federated Averaging is highly vulnerable to data poisoning from malicious or skewed clients.
+To mitigate this, we implemented a Trimmed Mean aggregation strategy at the server level.
+* **Mechanism:** The server sorts all client parameter updates and discards the extreme outliers (the top 5% and bottom 5% of updates).
+The remaining 90% is averaged to form a safe, robust global model.
+* **Implementation File: (Fed_Trimmed_Mean_Aggregation.ipynb)** *

+#### 2. Task 3: Gradient Clipping & DP-SGD
+As an alternative to quantile filtering, we implemented a strict mathematical constraint on client updates, forming a standard Differential Privacy pipeline.
+* **Mechanism:** The central server calculates the magnitude ($L_2$ norm) of each client's proposed update.
+If the update exceeds a rigid threshold, it is mathematically scaled down.
+* **Implementation File:(Fed_Gradient_Clipping.ipynb)** *

+#### Key Findings: Data Modality vs. Differential Privacy
+In both notebooks, after securing the aggregation step, the central server injected statistical noise to mask individual client contributions.
+We compared standard Gaussian noise against heavy-tailed Laplace noise.

+The experiments yielded conclusive evidence regarding data structures and privacy noise:
+1. **Integrated Data is Fragile:** Dense image networks (MNIST) suffered catastrophic forgetting under heavy-tailed noise.
+In both experiments, injecting Laplace noise plummeted the image model's accuracy to unusable levels (dropping below 50%).
+2. **Scattered Data is Robust:** The tabular networks (Breast Cancer features) showed incredible resilience.
+They comfortably absorbed aggressive Laplace noise, maintaining exceptional >96% accuracy across all experiments.

+**Conclusion:** Robust aggregation protects against poisoning, but statistical privacy mechanisms must be uniquely tailored to the data's underlying structure.